Serra, Espírito Santo

 Serra, the seat of the municipality, is to the north of the characteristic Mestre Álvaro mountain which juts out of the coastal lowlands, and which is said to look like a small mountain range or "serra", in Portuguese, which is where the town and municipality got its name.

+Culture

+Among the municipality's cultural attractions, several institutions stand out.
+One of the main cultural conservation sites is the Serra Historical Museum, opened in 2007 in the mansion that once belonged to the family of Judith Leão Castello Ribeiro, the first woman to become a representative in Brazil.
+The collection includes documents, furniture, objects (such as pipes, binoculars, and mirrors), works of art, and items related to the history of its illustrious residents and the constitution of the municipality.

+Another renowned institution is the Casa de Congo, an important institution in the state of Espírito Santo, inaugurated in 2000 by the Secretariat of Culture (Secult), which aims to bring together the collection and memory of Congo in the municipality.

+The municipality also boasts two municipal libraries, in addition to the library affiliated with the Municipal Council, a mobile library, and two community-based libraries, that is, independent of the state government and without ties to the private sector.

 Politics

 Serra has five districts (distritos): Serra-Capital (or Serra-Sede), Carapina, Calogi, Nova Almeida and Queimado.
 Among those districts there are 118 neighbourhoods (bairros).

 Another important urban area is that of Jacaraípe, on the coast 20 km north of Vitória.
 Jacaraípe is very well known for surfing championships, and is a weekend beach used by capital dwellers.
 Other smaller fishing villages such as Manguinhos are also close enough for day trips and are popular destinations for the locals.

 The coastline of the municipality is protected in part by the 112545 ha Costa das Algas Environmental Protection Area, created in 2010.